kittenlogic/unsupervised-pleasures/_posts/2020-10-10-queer-ai-ultimate-fantasy-011.md

 Lover number three

-When I told my best friend Annie about this "fag" we had beenGlorious Ann was incensed.
+When I told my best friend Annie about this "fag" we had been Glorious Ann was incensed.
 She thought it was the most despicable thing I could possibly be doing.

 How dare you use those words to my best friend.